-Office 365 provides a mechanism of filtering out junk email and phishing email.
+Office 365 provides a mechanism to automatically filtering out junk email and phishing email.
 This system learns over time to improve the quality of junk and phishing email filtering and reduce the occurrence of legitimate email being mistakenly directed to the junk email folder.

 WHAT'S JUNK EMAIL?